ogatensor/qimendunjia/book/fire/SERIOUS_GAMES.md

 Sometimes its right in front of us.

+TODO: Read Five Forces behind the Adoption of Game Technologies by Diverse Industries (Smith, 2007)

 # Overview

 The document `SERIOUS_GAMES.md` from the `book/fire` directory discusses the use of serious games in military training and capability development.
 Here are the key concepts explained: